suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 - Ensure we are an authenticated user
 - Check to see if we have already registered a vote
-- Create the vote record
+- Create the voting record
 - Increment the restaurant vote totals

 Add this code just after the `HttpPost` method in `RestaurantVotesController.cs`:

 ```csharp
 // Private helper method to get the JWT claim related to the user ID